radzionc/resume/prompts/resume-projects.md

-Fill `description` props for each project in my resume.
-Keep them short and effective.
-To highlight a technology, you can use `Tech` component.
-The `description` prop receives a `React.Node`.
+Fill the `description` prop for each project in my resume.
+Keep the descriptions short and effective.
+To highlight a technology, use the `Tech` component.
+The `description` prop accepts a `React.Node`.